Operating System

 • Don't say "any 1 condition causes deadlock" — ALL 4 must hold simultaneously

-• RAG cycle with multiple instances ≠ definite deadlock (only possible)
+• RAG cycle + multiple instances ≠ definite deadlock (only possible)

 • In Banker's: Need = Max − Allocation (NOT the other way!)

-• Safe state ≠ no deadlock (unsafe state can still avoid deadlock)
+• Safe state ≠ no deadlock currently (just means future is safe)

 ❌ Memory Management:

-• Internal fragmentation → fixed partition (not variable)
+• Internal fragmentation → fixed partition size (NOT variable)

-• External fragmentation → variable partition (not fixed)
+• External fragmentation → variable partition size (NOT fixed)

-• Belady's Anomaly → only FIFO, not LRU or OPT
+• Belady's Anomaly → FIFO only, NOT LRU or OPT

 ❌ Disk Scheduling:

-• SSTF is NOT same as SCAN — SSTF can starve far requests
+• SSTF ≠ SCAN — SSTF can starve far requests, SCAN cannot

-• C-SCAN jumps from end to beginning (no service on return)
+• C-SCAN jumps from end to 0 (no service on return trip)

 • C-LOOK jumps from last request to first request (not to 0)